 Wastewater Treatment Plant Improvements

-The Paddock Lake, Wisconsin wastewater treatment plant could not reliably meet effluent requirements, lacked system redundancy/reliability, and could not support additional growth within the Village.
-The facility was both hydraulically and organically overloaded.
+The Paddock Lake wastewater treatment plant was overloaded both in terms of hydraulic capacity and organic and solids loading.
+The facilities could not reliably meet effluent requirements, lacked redundancy, and could not support any further growth within the Village.

 The facilities planning report was prepared to address not only the current and future needs at the wastewater treatment plant, but also significant inflow and infiltration throughout the collection system.
 To date, it is estimated that approximately 35% of the I/I has been removed from the system after the Phase I sewer rehabilitation efforts were completed.

 The treatment plant improvements included de-rating of the existing treatment processes and replacement of old and worn equipment.
 The project also included new process units, including new influent pumps, a screen, a second oxidation ditch, two new secondary clarifiers, UV disinfection, effluent pumps and aerobic digesters.